Russia Admits state Of War Amid Massive Strikes On Ukraine - UrduPoint

 - 'Largest on record' -

-"This morning's attack on Ukraine's energy system was the largest on record," Ukraine's state-run power grid, Ukrenergo, said.
+Ukraine's state-run power grid, Ukrenergo, said the attack on the energy network was the "largest on record."

-"Dozens of power system facilities have been damaged," including thermal and hydroelectric power plants, as well as major and regional power lines and blackouts had hit seven regions, it added.
+It said "dozens of power system facilities have been damaged," including thermal and hydroelectric power plants.

+More than 1.5 million people were left without power across at least eight regions, the United Nations Human Rights Monitoring Mission in Ukraine said.

 Ukrainian President Volodymyr Zelensky appealed once again on Friday for more Western arms, blasting political "indecision" that he said was costing Ukrainian lives.